 Walker, J., 1989.
 The management of elderly patients with pain.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Dorset Institute of Higher Education.

 Full text available as: